 Cari is our employment-based paralegal and her masterful work demonstrates the pride she takes in a job well-done.
 A native of Salem, Cari graduated from Roanoke College (B.A., Business Administration) and previously worked as a human resource professional.
 What Cari loves about her job is her ability to help others enrich their lives and achieve their goals through employment-based immigration.
 Cari is a wealth of knowledge and kindness.
 She is the first one to stop what she is doing to answer a question or lend a listening ear.
 Outside of work, she enjoys attending athletic events, reading a good book, and spending time with her family.

-A native of Colorado, Cristina and her family moved to Roanoke in 2002.
+Cristina is our Intake Paralegal and carefully listens to your specific immigration needs and determines which lawyer to direct you to for your consultation.
+As a native of Colorado, Cristina and her family moved to Roanoke in 2002.
 With family roots both in the Dominican Republic and in the US, Cristina grew up in an English and Spanish household.
-As a paralegal, she works on asylum cases and prepares bond motions, as well as engaging new client on initial phone intakes.
+As a paralegal, she also prepares bond motions.
 Cristina graduated from James Madison University (B.A., Foreign Language: French and Spanish), and taught high school Spanish for Roanoke City Public Schools prior to joining Poarch Thompson Law.
 We can’t do without Cristina’s quick wit, easy laughter, and thoughtfulness.
-In her free time, Cristina enjoys spending time with her dog and cat, cheering on her beloved Denver Broncos, kayaking the numerous rivers in Virginia, and cooking, baking, and crafting at home
+In her free time, Cristina enjoys spending time with her dog and cat, cheering on her beloved Denver Broncos, kayaking the numerous rivers in Virginia, cooking, baking, and crafting at home.

 DANA M. CLINEVELL